 The best part about this blender marinade?
 It can be used on chicken, lamb, and even vegetables!

 Soy Sauce or Tamari or Coconut Aminos?

-If you are ok with soy, you can use regular soy sauce like this one.
-(Amazon Affiliate) But if you’re on the Paleo diet and have to avoid gluten but tolerates soy, Tamari is a perfect substitution.
-I usually use this organic Tamari (Amazon Affiliate Link) or wheat-free soy sauce made in Korea, like this one.
-(Amazon Affiliate)
+If you are ok with soy, you can use regular soy sauce but if you’re on the Paleo diet and have to avoid gluten but tolerates soy, Tamari is a perfect substitution.
+I usually use this organic Tamari or the original wheat-free soy sauce made in Korea.

 If you’re on the Whole30 diet, substitute Tamari with Coconut Aminos.
 Make sure to read the labels for Sodium content since different brands have different sodium levels.
-Braggs (Amazon Affiliate), for example, has 130 mg of Sodium while Coconut Secret (Amazon Affiliate) has only 90 mg of Sodium.
+Bragg, for example, has 130 mg of Sodium while Coconut Secret has only 90 mg of Sodium.
 In general, coconut aminos has less sodium content than Tamari (has up to 700 mg) so you may have to adjust the amount of coconut aminos or supplement with sea salt to adjust the sodium level for this recipe.
 Bland marinade will NOT taste good.

 What kind of blender do I use?